coq/coq/doc/sphinx/language/core/definitions.rst

 When the proof is complete, use the :cmd:`Qed` command so the kernel verifies the proof and adds it to the global environment.
-By default, proofs that end with :cmd:`Qed` are :term:`opaque`, that is that their content cannot be unfolded (see :ref:`applyingconversionrules`), thus realizing *proof irrelevance*, that is that only provability matters, and not the exact proof.
-Proofs can be made unfoldable, as definitions are, by ending the proof with :cmd:`Defined` in place of :cmd:`Qed`.
+By default, proofs that end with :cmd:`Qed` are sealed, that is that their content cannot be unfolded (see :ref:`applyingconversionrules`), thus realizing *proof irrelevance*, that is that only provability matters, and not the exact proof.
+Proofs can be made unfoldable, as definitions are, with the :attr:`defined` attribute or by ending the proof with :cmd:`Defined` in place of :cmd:`Qed`.
+We recommend using the attribute.

 .. note::